solspace/ee-freeform/documentation/crm-integrations.md

 # CRM API Integrations

-Freeform Next Pro supports some popular CRM (Customer Relationship Management) API integrations.
+Freeform Pro supports some popular CRM (Customer Relationship Management) API integrations.
 Inside the **Integrations** area of Freeform, there is a CRM API Integration Manager, which allows you to manage your CRM API integrations.
-If you currently have Freeform Next Basic, you can [purchase an upgrade to Freeform Next Pro in your account area](https://solspace.com/account/software).
+If you currently have Freeform Basic, you can [purchase an upgrade to Freeform Pro in your account area](https://solspace.com/account/software).

 [![Connect CRM](images/cp_api-crm-create.png)](images/cp_api-crm-create.png)

 [![CRM API Integration Field Mapping in Composer](images/cp_api-crm-composer-field-mapping.png)](images/cp_api-crm-composer-field-mapping.png)

-The following CRM integrations are currently available for *Freeform Next Pro* (click each one for individual setup instructions):
+The following CRM integrations are currently available for *Freeform Pro* (click each one for individual setup instructions):

 * [Salesforce](crm-api-salesforce.md)
 * [HubSpot](crm-api-hubspot.md)